-The situation in Libya remains volatile and civilians are suffering the direct consequences of the protracted violence.
+The situation in Libya remains volatile and civilians are suffering the direct consequences of the conflict that has been going on for more than six years.
 Access to health care is the priority for people affected by the conflict.
-Vulnerable displaced people need food, shelter and basic items such as household, hygiene and cooking equipment to cope with the ongoing crisis.
+The most vulnerable displaced people need food, shelter and basic hygiene and household items.
 Humanitarian organisations call for the protection of civilians, respect of International Humanitarian Law and principles, including the respect of health staff and infrastructure, and unimpeded access of humanitarian assistance to those in need.

 There are 1.1 million vulnerable people who barely have access to health care.
-There are regular medicine shortages, and 17.5% of the hospitals and 20% of public health facilities are closed due to destruction, damages or occupation (WHO, 2017).
-The liquidity crisis prevents people from accessing their salaries and bank deposits.
-Crime and human trafficking are also on the rise, bringing daily horrific reports of abduction, abuse, and smuggling.
+There are frequently medicine shortages, and, according to the World Health Organization, 17.5% of the hospitals and 20% of public health facilities are closed due to destruction, damage or occupation.
+Because of the liquidity crisis people cannot access their salaries and bank deposits.
+Crime and human trafficking are on the rise, with horrific reports of abduction, abuse, and smuggling.

-Access to population in need is limited.
-Many organisations have relocated for security reasons, which resulted in irregular access to affected areas while hampering needs assessment and delivery of timely relief assistance.
+Several aid organisations have temporarily relocated from Libya for security reasons.
+As a result, access to affected areas is irregular and difficult.
+It is not always possible to assess the needs and deliver timely relief assistance.
 Humanitarian organisations call for unimpeded access of humanitarian assistance for civilians in need and a clear differentiation of humanitarian aid to prevent further shrinking of an already very limited humanitarian space.

-In Sabrata, which has seen recent fighting, close to 2 000 households were reached with food rations and essential items.
-Health facilities were also assisted with trauma kits and essential medicines.
+In Tripoli, when recent fighting led to dozens of civilians’ casualties in early September, health facilities were assisted with war surgery and trauma kits as well as essential medicines.
 In other locations, EU-funded humanitarian organisations have also supplied essential medicines (for trauma, obstetric and non-communicable diseases) but in some cases security incidents have had a severe impact on the aid delivery.

 Funds also helped to provide food assistance to vulnerable internally displaced people, returnees and refugees.
-In selected regions where preconditions are in place, the most vulnerable people who are affected by the conflict and excluded from social protection mechanisms receive cash-based assistance.
-This cash assistance can be in the shape of vouchers, bank transfer, e-cards or cash-in-hand, depending on the context, location and the needs of the most vulnerable people.
+In selected regions, where preconditions are in place, the most vulnerable people who are affected by the conflict and excluded from social protection mechanisms receive cash-based assistance.
+This can be in the form of vouchers, bank transfers, e-cards or cash-in-hand, depending on the context, location and the needs of those receiving the assistance.

-EU-funded humanitarian organisations contributed to the restoration of essential education services in conflict-stricken Benghazi and Sirt, which enabled thousands of boys and girls to access basic education and to receive integrated recreational and psychosocial support services.
+EU-funded humanitarian organisations have contributed to the restoration of essential education services in conflict-stricken Benghazi and Sirt, which has enabled thousands of girls and boys to access basic education and to receive psychosocial support.